Requirements

 In the project’s root, create a file named

-file in the repository, as it can expose sentitive information publicly, such as your credentials for the VertexAI API.To help prevent this file from accidentally being included in the repository, add a
+.env.
+In this file, add an environment variable namedVERTEXAI_CREDENTIALS, and set it to the single-line representation of thecredentials.jsonfile that you generated in this tutorial’s requirements:If you plan to publish this plugin’s source code to an external repository such as GitHub, do not include the.envfile in the repository, as it can expose sentitive information publicly, such as your credentials for the VertexAI API.To help prevent this file from accidentally being included in the repository, add a.enventry to a.gitignorefile in the root of the project. -

 In the

-function body with the following definition.
+test_plugin.pyfile, replace thetest_pluginfunction body with the following definition.
 The function body definition should now look as follows:- The

-fixture to run the plugin’s logic. - The function takes a list of Unstructured-formatted elements as input.
+test_pluginfunction is a test case that uses thepluginfixture to run the plugin’s logic. - The function takes a list of Unstructured-formatted elements as input.
 The first element in the list contains the text that is used to test the plugin.

 - The function then runs the plugin’s logic and checks that the output is as expected.